joseph-a-levine/authoring/_older/august_2021.md

 Finally, being within a three-hour time difference of San Francisco, I was able to listen to many more Giant's games than from Freetown.
 I was too young to remember, but Jon Miller was the first voice of baseball I heard.
 Miller broadcast Orioles games until 1997, when he moved to San Francisco.
 I've listened to him call games from Scotland, Afghanistan, Kolkata, and Sierra Leone.

 I remember one Miller anecdote particularly well.
 During the 2012 Giants World Series run, my high school English teacher had assigned "Macbeth," which I completely refused to read until the night before the test.
-The game that night started around 10pm on the East coast, and as I was speedreading through Act 2, Pablo Sandoval stole his first base of the year.
+The game that night started around 10pm on the East coast, and as I was speedreading through Act 2, Pablo Sandoval stole his first and only base of the year.
 Miller's call:

 > And let us not be dainty of leave-taking <br>
 > But shift away.
 There’s warrant in that theft <br>
 > Which steals itself when there’s no mercy left.

-I was confused, but only for another two pages before I came to Malcolm saying the same lines behind Macbeth's back!
+I was confused, but only for another two pages.
+At the end of Scene 3, Malcom recited the same lines!

 ## Writing <a name="writing"></a>